 Essentially, by providing structured support and personalized guidance, coaching enhances productivity, engagement, and overall job satisfaction.
 Here are specific ways in which coaching improves employee performance:

-- Feedback Culture: Another key aspect of coaching in the workplace is fostering a culture of continuous feedback.
+• Feedback Culture: Another key aspect of employee coaching is fostering a culture of continuous feedback.
 Regular feedback allows employees to understand their strengths and identify areas for improvement in real-time.
 This immediate reinforcement helps maintain high performance and motivates employees to make adjustments quickly.

 What Types of Workplace Challenges Can Coaching Address?